“Negativity is the enemy of creativity.”

-For many, our sense of victimhood is so central to our sense of adult self that we seek out others with whom to share it.
+For many, the sense of victimhood is so central to our sense of identity that we seek out others with whom to share it.
 Our closest “friends” are those that will commiserate with us ad nauseam.
-We meet to bemoan our existences in a sort of competition of who’s got it worse and who, or what is to blame for our suffering.
+We gather to bemoan our existence in a sort of competition of who has gotten it worse and who.
 We tell ourselves that it is healthy, that we are just venting.
-But when it is omnipresent in one’s social life it is nothing so healthy as a much-needed rant.
-It is instead a compulsive feeding and validation of the negativity which in turn is feeding on us.
+But when it is omnipresent in one’s social life, it is nothing so healthy as a much-needed rant.
+Instead, it is a compulsive feeding and validation of the negativity which is feeding on us.

-We may restrict this bond to just one or a few of those closest, most “like” us.
-But we may also form tribes of such negative peer bonding.
+We may restrict this bond to just one or a few of those closest to us, most like us.
+We may also form tribes of such negative peer bonding.
 We see this in gangs, political parties, religions and social media.
-When we come to understand how our addiction to misery, as a group, has us blinded to our better natures, it becomes clear how our world has gotten so off track.
+When we understand how our addiction to misery and bonding through it, has us blinded to our better natures, it becomes clear how our world has become so driven by unresolved adolescent fears.

 Suggested Divinatory Meanings

 How am I enjoying the suffering of others?

 How am I encouraging others to reinforce their suffering?

 Am I bonding with others through loss in a way that amplifies that loss?

 Am I identifying with my wounds in such a way that keeps me, or others, from healing?

 Do I see a pattern of self-reflective suffering that is draining rather than releasing?